firstwiki/original_archive/index.php/Drill/index.html.md

 Hand-held electric drills are ubiquitous.
 They usually look like a pistol, with a trigger-like switch.
 They are also used for driving screws.
-These drills typically employ a universal [motor](/index.php/Motor "Motor" ) with brushes.
+These drills typically employ a universal [motor](Motor "Motor" ) with brushes.
 Modern variable speed drills contain solid state phase control circuits that limit their use to AC power only.
-As a tradeoff, the electronics now give them variable speed, reversibility and [torque](/index.php/Torque "Torque" ) control.
+As a tradeoff, the electronics now give them variable speed, reversibility and [torque](Torque "Torque" ) control.
 Many drills are also cordless and use rechargeable batteries.